bionick7/space-trace/README.md

 - Added transforms and vectors
 - BREAKING: User is now responsible for object initialization, i.e.
   `add_xxx(...)` notation is replaced with more flexible `add(Xxx(...))`

+### 0.2.1
+- Added new example, illustrating usage of transforms
+- Window only pops up when scene is displayed

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.